minuteman1911/atitya/index.md

 # Key features of Kobe
    The key features of Kobe are:
-    l.
-Possible to place nodes (neurons) according to a layered topology (as found in the biological neocortex) with a NeuroML like YAML file.
+   1. Possible to place nodes (neurons) according to a layered topology (as found in the biological neocortex) with a NeuroML like YAML file.
-    l.
-Supports macro-scale (spanning a large population of neurons) neuromodulation or homeostatis.
+   2. Supports macro-scale (spanning a large population of neurons) neuromodulation or homeostatis.
-    l.
-Possible to generate a large number of intra-layer and inter-layer connections.
+   3. Possible to generate a large number of intra-layer and inter-layer connections.

 # TL;DR
    I shall begin this section by saying that its optional.
 Though you don't have to read all of this stuff to start using Kobe, it provides some background as to the problem that Kobe is trying to solve.
 I am assuming that you, as a reader haven't stumbled upon this page by mere accident and that you are familiar with artificial neural networks ( ANNs ).
 ANNs have proven their worth in a wide range of areas like image processing, natural language processing, classification, prediction etc. The problem though with ANNs of today is that they can solve only a specefic task and do not exhibit a 'General Intelligence'.
 There are fundamental differences between how a biological neural network works and how an artificial one works.
 Kobe tries to bridge this gap.